WHO MAY PARTICIPATE ?

 DATES AND NUMBER OF GAMES

-All teams play a minimum of 4 games between Monday 8 and Thursday July 11.
+All teams play a minimum of 4 games between the first Saturday and Sunday of July.
 A win awards 4 points, a draw 2 points, a defeat 1 point and a penality 0 point.
 The teams classified 1st and 2nd of the group qualify for Play-Off A. The teams classified after 2nd place qualify for Play-Off B. During the Play-Off Phase, all games are knock-out games.

 NUMBER OF TEAMS IN THE TOURNAMENT

 The Paris World Games organization cannot accept every registration applications.
 The teams paying first the registration fees, will thus have priority.
 A club may register a maximum of 2 teams in the same group of age.

 No derogation over the ages is permitted unless extraordinary decision of the organizing committee.

 All the claims must be raised under a written form.
 The objections on the qualification and participation to the games must be raised prior to the the kick-off of the game or prior to the entry in the game of the concerned player.
 Technical objections must be raised under a written form during the out of play following the litigious act and prior to the back into play.
 A disciplinary commission will assess on the litigation cases delivered to it.
 A statutes commission and rules will be able to assess on submission and will be habilitated to decide on the postponement of a game.